How much land do you need for Carbon Farming?

 The amount of land needed for carbon farming can vary depending on the existing characteristics of the land.
 It also depends upon the specific carbon farming practices used:

-Grazing management: Grazing management practices that increase soil health, such as rotational grazing, can increase carbon sequestration on pastureland.
-The amount of land needed for grazing management practices will vary depending on the size of the herd.
+3. Holistic management: Holistic Management is a decision-making process that empowers you, the land steward, to achieve sustainable prosperity.
+It can include practices such as rotational grazing, which can increase carbon sequestration on pastureland.
+The amount of land needed for holistic grazing management practices will vary depending on the size of the herd.

-In general, carbon farming practices can be implemented on a range of scales.
-These include small-scale farms through to large-scale cropping and/or grazing farms.
+Carbon farming practices can generally be implemented on a range of scales, from small-scale farms to large-scale cropping and/or grazing farms.

 The more cleared land you have, the greater the opportunity to spread the initial set-up costs over greater land mass and accrue carbon credits across your land.

-Carbon Sync seeks to work with larger landholders to amortise these initial establishment costs over larger land bases.
-If you are managing over 250 hectares of cleared land, we would welcome an initial enquiry through our Contact page.
+Carbon Sync works with larger landholders to amortise these initial establishment costs over larger land bases.
+If you are managing over 250 hectares of cleared land and are interested in soil carbon farming on your property, please get in touch for a free, no-obligation on-farm consultation.